Research topics

 Molecular aquaculture

-This research is supported by a Queensland Government Advance Queensland Fellowship, Griffith University, the FRDC, the Queensland Oyster Growers Association, and the Queensland Museum.
+This research was supported by a Queensland Government Advance Queensland Fellowship, Griffith University, the FRDC, the Queensland Oyster Growers Association, and the Queensland Museum.
+We continue to expand this research beyond Australia, and to work with partners to develop husbandry practices for these species.

 Shellfish reef restoration